neondatabase/neon/docs/rfcs/033-timeline-archive.md

 ```

 The information about a timeline in its offload state is intentionally minimal: just enough to decide:
-- Whether it requires storage optimization by rewriting as a set of image layers: we may infer this
+- Whether it requires [archive optimization](#archive-branch-optimization) by rewriting as a set of image layers: we may infer this
   by checking if now > last_record_lsn_time - pitr_interval, and pitr_lsn < last_record_lsn.
 - Whether a parent branch should include this offloaded branch in its GC inputs to avoid removing
   layers that the archived branch depends on